You are here

-- Discuss study abroad with anyone helping you to pay for school
+- Use this planner to create a semester abroad budget then discuss your plan with anyone helping you pay for school

 - Talk to the MassArt Office of Financial Services about what aid you have, how much of it is eligible for study abroad and scholarships available for your application